dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

     by those restrictions when they upgrade their library's language version.

     This is a special case behavior only available to platform libraries.
+    Package libraries should use versioning to to introduce breaking restrictions instead, and those libraries can then rely on the restrictions being enforced.

 ### Compatibility